NilsHolger/cppplaydesignpatterns/README.md

 # cppplaydesignpatterns
 simple modern c++ design patterns

-flag->ingenuity: quality of being clever, original and inventive. apply new ideas to solve problems and meet challenges.
+our flag de->ingenuity: quality of being clever, original and inventive. apply new ideas to solve problems and meet challenges.
+innovation: don't imitate, innovate, challenge conventional thinking, why? why not? think differently
+1. clever
+2. original
+3. inventive
+4. new ideas
+5. solve problems
+6. meet challenges
+7. focus on the goal, like a fighter pilot on a mission, got to know when to push it and when to back off, get the job done. killer technologies: javascript, c++, nodejs, v8, libuv, html, css ...

 for these use cases
 adapter -> wrap an existing library, provide specific functionality to meet the needs of the consumers of the api